DrewShults/DrewShults.github.io/README.md

 # AndrewShults.github.io
 My work portfolio

-A portfolio with small examples of my capabilities in html,css, javascript for front end development along with links to back-end projects I have made as well as my resume.
+A portfolio with small examples of my capabilities in html,css, javascript along with links to .exe files of some back-end projects I have made.
+Also including links to my resume and Linkedin.
+You should totally hire me.